 On The Lake

 It was a great day to be out on the lake.
-It was nice and quiet, just me and nature.
-What a good way to spend the day foraging for wild cranberries.
+It was nice and quiet, just me and nature—what a good way to spend the day foraging for wild cranberries.
 I will take this overwork any day!
 Foraging is a good way to get out and enjoy what nature has to offer.
-After I was done the picking, I went home to clean and preserve my wild harvest.
+After I was done with the picking, I went home to clean and preserve my wild harvest.

 The FoodSaver V2244 vacuum sealing system comes in handy for preserving a variety of foods.
 This device is awesome for freezing produce for the long term.
 I use it for storing all my wild edibles and garden produce.
 This system will eliminate freezer burn.
 It will keep your food fresh up to 5x longer.
 Highly recommend.

 I shake off any excess water with a strainer before preserving with my FoodSaver.
 Wild cranberries freeze very well.
 They also are great cooked or made into juice.
 I like to make wild cranberry compote and then jar them in a water bath canner.
 That is something I will share in a future post.
 It goes very well with oatmeal in the morning with wild blueberries and local honey.

 Here is the book I use to identify wild cranberries:

 Edible Wild Plants: A North American Field Guide

 Edible Wild Plants: A North American Field Guide is a must-have field guide.
 It has nearly 400 color photos and detailed information on more than 200 species of edible plants all across North America.
 With all the plants conveniently organized by season, enthusiasts will find it very simple to locate and identify their desired ingredients.
 Each entry includes images, plus facts on the plant’s habitat, physical properties, harvesting, preparation, and poisonous look-alikes.